MischaU8/yumyum/selections/select-by-direction_sV1IuORp9Po.md

 selection modes
-spend some time and get familiar with the selection concept to gain full control over selecting in plasticity
+spend some time and get familiar with the selection concept to gain full control over selecting in Plasticity